manymoments/manymoments.github.io/_posts/2020-09-05-synchronous-consensus-omission-faults.markdown

 ## The two choices for safety

 There are two different ways to solve this problem:
-1. The *lock-commit* (asynchrony) approach: **before** you commit to $x$, make sure that at least $n-ff$ non-faulty replicas received a lock on $x$.
+1. The *lock-commit* (asynchrony) approach: **before** you commit to $x$, make sure that at least $n-f$ non-faulty replicas received a lock on $x$.
 Since any later view change will hear from $n-f$ parties, then quorum intersection will guarantee to hear from at least one party locked on $x$.
-We will cover the lock-commit approach in the next post - it the the core idea behind [Paxos]()!
+We will cover the lock-commit approach in the next post - it is the core idea behind [Paxos]()!

 2. The *commit-notify* (synchrony) approach: **after** you commit to $x$, send to all a notify of $x$.
 Make sure the view change waits sufficient time for the notify echo to arrive.
-Since any later view change will hear from $n-f$ parties, then quorum intersection will be guarantee to hear from at least one party that heard the notify of $x$.
+Since any later view change will hear from $n-f$ parties, then quorum intersection will be guaranteed to hear from at least one party that heard the notify of $x$.

 A clear advantage of the commit-notify approach is that the commit happens one round earlier!